AWaselnuk/forefront/README.md

 ## TODO:

-If other Front End developers show interest in this tool, I would make modifications to provide more customization options and modules.
+* If other Front End developers show interest in this tool, I would make modifications to provide more customization options and modules.
+* Provide an option to install third party frameworks (i.e. Bootstrap, jQuery, etc.)